Rachael Baptist

-Rachael Baptist also referred to as Rachel Baptiste (fl.
-1750–1775) was a British and Irish-based black singer.
+Rachael Baptist, also referred to as Rachel Baptiste and Rachael Crow (fl.
+1750–1775) was a Black singer active in Ireland and England in the mid-18th century.

 Life

 Baptist was born sometime in the second quarter of the 18th century, but nothing else is known of her early life.

 She was described as a native of Africa by John O'Keefe, but also described by Italian musician Bernardo Palma as a 'native of this country', which may allude to Ireland.

 Dublin stage

 Her first recorded appearance on stage was in Dublin in February 1750, at a benefit concert for Bernardo Palma, her Italian singing teacher.
 From 1750 to 1753, Baptist performed regularly in Dublin, often at the Marlborough Green Gardens.
 The writer John O'Keeffe saw her perform and described her appearing on stage: "a real black woman, a native of Africa: she always appeared in the orchestra in a yellow silk gown, and was heard by the applauding company with great delight, without remarks upon her sables."
 Her final Dublin performance was in July 1756, singing in honour of General William Blakeney as part of Niccolo Pasquali's masque Hibernia's triumph.